 “Jagathy is a good man.
 He would never stand for something so underhanded.”

 “My sister the optimist.
 Still seeing the best in everybody.
 When are you gonna wake up?
 Have you forgotten that your precious Jagathy is the one who blackmailed us into taking part in this lost cause?
 What we just saw back there couldn’t have been a psychic attack or a spirit possession.
 How could five wolves all be possessed by one person at the same time?
 That was some…some kind of voodoo or…or…I don’t know what the hell.”

 “I agree sis, there was something other than simple possession operating back there.
 How do we fight something like that?
-We’re all three of us a bunch of newbies, still wet behind the ears in the spirit world.
+We’re all three of us a bunch of newbies, still wet behind the ears as far as magic goes.
 We need help,” said Janet.

 “What we need is a spell caster,” murmured Ethan between grunts of pain.